-This document summarizes the scientific applications for the Sector 30 Transfer Line (S30XL) and Linac to End Station A (LESA), and community support for this program and facility.
-S30XL-LESA1 is a staged concept to provide an upgradeable near-CW beam of multi-GeV electrons at 46.5 MHz to the SLAC End Station A for experiments in particle physics requiring pA to 25 nA currents, by extracting unused bunches from the LCLS-II linac to a transfer line connecting to an existing beamline.
-The capability to deliver CW electron beam is unique within the HEP laboratory complex, and has wide applications for HEP experiments that can: address major systematic effects in lepton-nuclear scattering relevant to DUNE; offer unique discovery potential for light dark matter; exploit LESA's high rate for test beam studies; and address questions in beam physics and strong-field QED.
+This document summarizes the scientific applications for the Sector 30 Transfer Line (S30XL), and user and community support for this facility.
+S30XL is a staged concept to provide an upgradeable near-CW beam of multi-GeV electrons at 46.5 MHz to the SLAC End Station A for experiments in particle physics requiring pA to 25 nA currents, by extracting unused bunches from the LCLS-II linac to a transfer line connecting to an existing beamline.
+The capability to deliver CW electron beam is unique within the HEP laboratory complex, and has wide applications for HEP experiments that can: address major systematic effects in lepton-nuclear scattering relevant to DUNE; offer unique discovery potential for light dark matter; exploit S30XL's high rate for test beam studies; and address questions in beam physics and strong-field QED.
 Leveraging LCLS-II allows the delivery of this beam, enabling a broad and high-impact physics program, for under 10M\$.
+Within two months, we have received 18 Statements of Interest describing experiments and test beam studies for which S30XL capabilities are especially wellsuited; letters from 57 senior investigators at 14 US institutions and 14 European and Japanese institutions expressing interest in using the S30XL facility; and six letters of support from neutrino experiment spokespeople and LHC upgrade coordinators.